opendaylight/integration-packaging-puppet-opendaylight/README.markdown

 Websocket address can be configured to the IP of ODL rather than default 0.0.0.0.
 This IP will be defined by `odl_bind_ip`.

+### Enabling TLS with OpenDaylight

+It is possible to enable TLS encrypted communication for OpenDaylight Northbound REST along with Southbound OVSDB/OpenFlow communication with Open vSwitch.
+To enable TLS, use the `enable_tls` flag.
+This option will create two keystores in OpenDaylight which are stored in '/opt/opendaylight/configuration/ssl'.
+The first keystore is the controller keystore, which will hold the private key and ODL certificate, along with the Certificate Authority (CA) certificate if provided.
+The second keystore is the trust keystore, which will hold the trusted OVS switch certificates.

+In order to enable TLS, it is required to provide the `tls_keystore_password` parameter.
+This represents the password to use for the controller and truststore keystores.
+With only providing these parameters, ODL will generate the controller keystore with a random private key and self-signed certficate.

+Additionally the `tls_key_file` and `tls_cert_file` parameters may be provided.
+These represent ODL's private key file and certificate file to be used when building the controller keystore.
+Optionally the `tls_ca_cert_file` may be provided which will chain the CA certificate to the keystore for client validation.

+`tls_trusted_certs` may be provided as an array of trusted certificates to be added to the trusted keystore.
+This allows OpenDaylight to identify trusted clients which may connect to ODL Southbound and Northbound.

 ## Reference

 ### Classes